foxmask/baeuda/README.md

 Baeuda will create note with xxx and yyy as tag in anki.
 In our example : `insa` and `인사`

-### Possibles DataSources

-#### joplin

-you can create datasource class that will get the expected data from where you want. previously the project also get Joplin notes as datasource.
-So you could create notes in joplin, and with baeuda, create anki card with them.

 ## Format of notes for Anki